dkorotkov444/meet/docs/scenarios.md

 ## Feature 1.
 Filter Events By City

 ### Scenario 1.
-When user hasn’t searched for a city, show upcoming events from all cities.
+When user has not searched for a city, show upcoming events from all cities.

 *Given* the user is on the main event list page